Kaeyota/Cultivator-Mod/README.md

 - Potions with ingredient order mattering
 - Magical ingredients based on flowers
 - Monsters get more powerful based on distance from (0,0), but are also worth more xp
-- Different trials as you level ex. lightning, wither, posion, fall damage etc.
+- Different trials as you level ex. lightning, wither, posion, fall damage, lava/fire, monsters etc.
   - You get rewards apropriate to the trial you past.
 - You do more damage as you level up, more hit points
 - Armor and weapons can be upgraded with xp